 That sentence contains a lot of information that we can combine into a shorter passage.

-Compress you examples
+Compress your examples

 3. Don’t refer to previous paragraphs